-My work to date on certification of grant claims and returns has not identified any significant issues that would impact on the 2016-17 accounts or key financial systems.
+My work to date on certification of grant claims and returns has not identified significant issues that would impact on the 2015-16 accounts or key financial systems

-A more detailed report on my grant certification work will follow in 2017 once this year's programme of certification work is complete.
+My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
+A more detailed report on my grant certification work will follow in the spring 2017 once this year's programme of certification work is complete.

-The financial audit fee for 2015-16 is currently expected to be higher that the agreed fee set out in the 2016 Audit Plan due to the additional work that has been undertaken to respond to questions raised by members of the public.
-The final fee will be discussed and agreed with the Corporate Director of Resources.
+The financial audit fee for 2015-16 is currently expected to be in line with the agreed fee set out in the Annual Audit Plan.